CentOS vs. Debian: Key Similarities and Differences

 Get the Decision Maker's Guide to Enterprise Linux

-If you're trying to decide on the best Enterprise Linux distribution for your company, this guide is must-read.
-Featuring battlecards for 20 of the top free and paid Enterprise Linux distributions, and analysis from our Linux experts, it's a guide every decision make should have at their disposal.
+If you're trying to decide on the best Enterprise Linux distribution for your company, this guide is a must-read.
+Featuring battlecards for 20 of the top free and paid Enterprise Linux distributions, and analysis from our Linux experts, it's a guide every decision maker should have at their disposal.

 CentOS vs. Debian: Architecture